ethereum-optimism/SUPs/README.md

 # Superchain Upgrade Proposals

+&#x1F6A7; Please note that this is a beta-version of a Superchain upgrade process that we will debug and evolve over time.
+We welcome teams to begin contributing SUPs, and we expect that from Upgrade 15 (mid-2025) SUPs will be the primary or only path to upstreaming features into the OP Stack.
+Meanwhile, please be patient if SUP progress is a little slower while we continue to work on Upgrades 12-14. &#x1F6A7;

+---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->